L\'evy processes on smooth manifolds with a connection: Construction and characterization of processes on manifolds with a connection

 \subsection{Marcus SDE}

 The Stratonovich integral which is used for SDEs on smooth manifolds with continuous semimartingale integrators does not obey the classical chain rule formula when the integrator has jumps.
+The first theory of SDEs with jumps on manifolds was introduced in~\cite{rogersonSDEs} and allowed integration against Brownian motion and Poisson random measures with quite general jump coefficients.
+A more modern theory with the same class of integrators is studied in~\cite{KunitaBookStochFlows} and also deals with stochastic flows of diffeomorphisms.
+Technically, such an approach with a suitable choice of a jump coefficient could be used for our Definition~\ref{def:levyonman} of \levy{} processes on manifold where the integrator is a Euclidean \levy{} process.
+However, we also wish to consider more general \cadlag{} semimartingale integrators, especially in the context of stochastic horizontal lifts and stochastic anti-developments (see Definition~\ref{def:horprocess} and Theorem~\ref{thm:uniqueLift}).

-Since the integrators we consider are typically discontinuous, we need to utilise the notion of Marcus (or canonical) SDE which was introduced in the Euclidean spaces in \cite{marcusSDE} and was later generalized (still in Euclidean spaces) in \cite{genStratonovich}.
+Hence, we will consider a unified approach and utilise a more general notion of a Marcus (or canonical) SDE which was introduced in the Euclidean spaces in~\cite{marcusSDE} and was later generalized (still in Euclidean spaces) in~\cite{genStratonovich} and allows integration against arbitrary \cadlag{} semimartingales.
 Due to correct change-of-variable properties Marcus SDE arises naturally in the context of smooth manifolds~\cite{fujiwaraLevyFlowManifolds,ApplebaumKunitaLevyFlow,isotropiclevy}.
 In order to describe the generalisation of Marcus SDE to smooth manifolds required in this paper, we first recall some notions from differential geometry.